Supplements: How to Know What Is Safe During Pregnancy

 Women who are carrying more than one baby have a significantly higher nutritional requirement because they need to nourish more babies.
 In this instance, dietary supplements may help fill in the nutritional gaps without forcing the mother to eat too much food.

 Which Supplements Are Safe for Consumption By Pregnant Women?

 Your doctor will be the person to determine which supplements are safe to consume.
 You should purchase your supplements only from a reputable brand, as they almost always adhere strictly to FDA standards and they are likely to have undergone clinical trials to ensure the safety and effectiveness of their products.
-These companies understand what is the purpose of a clinical trial best, and they use this to build customer trust.

 Some safe supplements are: